soulsam480/soulsam480/README.md

 👋 Hi there!
 I’m a software engineer with 4+ years of experience building cool things on the web.
-I love picking up new tech, solving tough problems, and working with awesome teams to ship great products.
-Let’s create something amazing together!
+I love picking up new tech and solving everyday problems with simple apps.

 <p align="center">
   <samp>